Photographers sue over injuries suffered during 2020 Wisconsin police protests - NewsBreak

 20 days ago

-KENOSHA, Wis.
-(AP) — Two freelance photographers have filed a lawsuit alleging that police unlawfully shot them with rubber bullets during a protest over police racism in Wisconsin three years ago.
+FILE - Authorities disperse protesters out of a park, Aug.
+25, 2020, in Kenosha, Wis., on a third night of unrest following the shooting of a Black man, Jacob Blake, whose attorney said he was paralyzed after being shot multiple times by police.
+On Tuesday, July 4, 2023, two freelance photographers filed a lawsuit alleging that police unlawfully shot them with rubber bullets during a protest over police racism in Wisconsin three years ago.
+(AP Photo/Morry Gash, File)

-Alyssa Schukar and Scott Olson filed the lawsuit in federal court in Milwaukee on July 4.
-According to the lawsuit, Schukar and Olson were assigned to cover protests in Kenosha in August 2020 for the New York Times and Getty Images, respectively.

-The protests erupted after a white police officer shot Jacob Blake, who is Black, seven times during a domestic disturbance.
-The shooting left Blake paralyzed .

 Comments / 0